Azure-Samples/service-fabric-dotnet-getting-started/README.md

 2. Deploy the ClusterMonitor sample.
 3. Launch Service Fabric Explorer by navigating to http://&lt;clusteraddress&gt;:19080/Explorer.
 4. Choose a node and click Actions > Deactivate (Restart).

+### Ping

+Ping demonstrates how to use configuration packages within a service.
+The application pings a set of Microsoft websites at a frequency defined in the Settings.xml file of the service's configuration package.

 ### WordCount